NCalex42/simplex-bot/README.md

 - can generate daily or weekly summaries of groups
 - depending on your LLM it can generate the summary in another language than used in the group

+#### translate-bot:
+- needs local Ollama LLM
+- can translate messages in groups to another language

 ## How to use it?